 The Friesian horse is one of the ancient horse breeds in Europe.
 The horses were used for the medieval war horses and draft horses in the 4th century.
 The horses are known to carry an armored knight on their back in the middle age.
-After that, when the heavy draft horses needed for war, they became extinct.
-The excellent jet-black color, muscular body, light draft size, suitable for both in harness and saddle; Friesian horses become popular last two decades.
+After that, they became extinct when the heavy draft horses were needed for war.
+Friesian horses have become popular in the last two decades with the excellent jet-black color, muscular body, and light draft size, suitable for both in harness and saddle.
 They are widely used for pleasure riding, competition, driving, dressage, harness racing, jumping, and equestrian sports.

 Why You Study Friesian Horse Facts?

-Have seen the following movies Conan the Barberian, Alexander, The Mask of Zorro, Eragon, The Chronicles of Narnia, The Hunger Games, and The Clash of Titans?
-All these movies, the Friesian horses due to their excellent trait, adventurous look, and versatile use.
+Have you seen the following movies Conan the Barberian, Alexander, The Mask of Zorro, Eragon, The Chronicles of Narnia, The Hunger Games, and The Clash of Titans?
+In all these movies, the Friesian horses are due to their excellent trait, adventurous look, and versatile use.
 The horse is becoming popular in Hollywood movies and attracts horse lovers.
-The multitalented, elegant look and color make him one of the most popular and costly horse breeds in the world.
+The multitalented, elegant look and color make him one of the world’s most popular and costly horse breeds.
 You will be surprised to know much information about this horse breed.